cloudevents/spec/http-transport-binding.md

 In the *batched* content mode several events are batched into a single HTTP request or response body.
 The chosen [event format](#14-event-formats) MUST define how a batch is represented.
-Currently, the only format supporting batching is the [JSON Batch Format][JSON-batch-format].
+Based on the [JSON format][JSON-format] (that MUST be supported by any compliant implementation), the [JSON Batch format][JSON-batch-format] is an event format that supports batching.

 #### 3.3.1.
 HTTP Content-Type